 - i) General Annual Grant must be used for the normal running costs of the School.
-Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it would carry forward at 31 August 2023. (see note 2) - ii) Pupil Premium grant has been used to support children from low income families placed at the School. - iii) Pupil Premium catch-up money was used for individual and small-group tuition for year 7 pupils to promote improvements with literacy and numeracy. - iv) Special needs grant from WCC has been used to support pupils with learning or behavioural issues by providing teaching and teaching assistant support. - v) School funds are contributions received from parents which are used to support the Academy Trust's activities. - vi) Teachers pay, teachers pension and free school meal supplementary grants have been used to improve skills for employment and behaviour in school. - vii) Devolved formula capital and CIF grant has been used for a new replacement building and a new boiler. - viii) Restricted fixed assets were funded by government grants, a transfer from General Annual Grant (GAG) and by WCC donating Academy land and buildings on a 125 year lease at a pepper corn rent. - ix) The gross transfer from the restricted general fund to the restricted fixed asset fund of £404,000 (2022: £363,000) represents the total capital expenditure from GAG during the year and contribution to the repayment of a CIF loan. - x) A gross transfer from the restricted school fund to the restricted fixed asset fund was used to contribute to the finance of the new 6th Form building. - xi) A private sector sponsorship unrestricted donation was received in 2016 from Chartwells which has been used to contribute to the finance of the new 6th Form building. - xii) An unrestricted funds transfer of £Nil (2022: £Nil) has been used to contribute to the repayment of a CIF loan. - xiii) The pension reserve represents the deficit on the Local Government Pension Scheme (see note 27). - xiv) Universal infant free school meals (UIFSM) provides funding for all government funded schools to offer free school meals to pupils in reception, year 1, and year 2.
+Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it would carry forward at 31 August 2023. (see note 2) - ii) Pupil Premium grant has been used to support children from low income families placed at the School. - iii) Pupil Premium catch-up money was used for individual and small-group tuition for year 7 pupils to promote improvements with literacy and numeracy. - iv) Special needs grant from WCC has been used to support pupils with learning or behavioural issues by providing teaching and teaching assistant support. - v) School funds are contributions received from parents which are used to support the Academy Trust's activities. - vi) Teachers pay, teachers pension and free school meal supplementary grants have been used to improve skills for employment and behaviour in school. - vii) Devolved formula capital and CIF grant has been used for a new replacement building and a new boiler. - viii) Restricted fixed assets were funded by government grants, a transfer from General Annual Grant (GAG) and by WCC donating Academy land and buildings on a 125 year lease at a pepper corn rent. - ix) The gross transfer from the restricted general fund to the restricted fixed asset fund of £352,000 (2023: £591,000) represents the total capital expenditure from GAG during the year and contribution to the repayment of a CIF loan. - x) A gross transfer from the restricted school fund to the restricted fixed asset fund was used to contribute to the finance of the new 6th Form building. - xi) A private sector sponsorship unrestricted donation was received in 2016 from Chartwells which has been used to contribute to the finance of the new 6th Form building. - xii) An unrestricted funds transfer of £96,000 (2023: £Nil) has been used to contribute to the fixed assets fund. - xiii) The pension reserve represents the deficit on the Local Government Pension Scheme (see note 27). - xiv) Universal infant free school meals (UIFSM) provides funding for all government funded schools to offer free school meals to pupils in reception, year 1, and year 2. - xv) A Growth Fund has been set up to support the expansion of the multi academy trust.